thingsboard/gateway-management-extensions/README.md

 ThingsBoard Gateway Extension
 =====================
+The project is an extension of the ThingsBoard platform, designed to facilitate gateway configurations and connector management with a modular and component-based approach.
 ## ThingsBoard Dependencies
 To add some of ThingsBoard dependencies imports to your "extension" Angular component, please use this import structure: